Supinic/supibot/README.md

 To contact me, see [Contact](https://supinic.com/contact) on my website.

 ## Running own instance
 It's possible to host your own instance of supibot.
-The easiest way to do so is to use Docker.
+You can either set it up as a node app manually, or use the docker image.

 Follow [the guide](docs/setup.md) if you are interested, and contact me if you have any questions or notes.